mupif/mupif/README.txt

 [5] Installation
 ===============================================================================
 Use  $ pip install mupif   to install mupif as a package from PyPI.
-Use  $ git clone git://git.code.sf.net/p/mupif/code mupif.git  to get a git version.
+Use  $ git clone https://github.com/mupif/mupif.git to get a git version.

 To build an installable MuPIF package, several options are available.
 A package setuptools is normally used for creating e.g. installable tar files.